Learn how to smoke BBQ pulled pork right at home!

 One note: Over the years I have had several people write me to say that they have difficulty getting their BBQ pork cooked through to the right temperature.
 It is generally because the fire in their smoker is dying down.
 Since the pork has absorbed as much smoke as it will, the whole roast can be wrapped tightly in aluminum foil and transferred to a preheated oven at 250 degrees F (120 degrees C) to finish off.
 I won’t tell, honest.
 Just continue heating until you reach the destination temperature.

 Step Eight – Shredding the BBQ Pork

 Pulled pork is generally, well, pulled.
 It can be sliced, diced or cut up as desired, but pulled is best.
 By pulling the meat apart by hand, the long fibers are left intact and won’t lose as much moisture as when it is cut.
 If the pork has smoked correctly and reached the correct temperature, it should pull easily and quickly.
 I recommend food-safe, insulated gloves for handling the pork.
 A pair of forks used the pull the meat apart can also help.
 This is a slow, but rewarding job.

 Once the BBQ pork is pulled, place it into a slow cooker (like a Crock-Pot) or a large pot over a very low flame to keep it warm.
-Remember, when shredding the pork that the consistency should be small and lose.
+Remember, when shredding the pork the consistency should be small and loose.
 This is ideally going on a sandwich and should be relatively fine.